Normal Function

 Anhidrotic ectodermal dysplasia with immune deficiency

 Variants (also called mutations) in the IKBKG gene have been found to cause anhidrotic ectodermal dysplasia with immune deficiency (EDA-ID).
-EDA-ID is a condition characterized by abnormal development of ectodermal tissues.
-In addition, immune system function is reduced in people with EDA-ID, resulting in recurrent infections.
+EDA-ID is a condition characterized by the abnormal development of ectodermal tissues.
+In addition, people with EDA-ID often get infections because their immune system does not function well.

-The severity of the signs and symptoms of EDA-ID depends on the amount of protein function remaining.
-A greater level of protein function is typically associated with milder disease.
+The severity of the signs and symptoms of EDA-ID depends on the amount of functional IKBKG protein the person has.
+People with more functional protein typically have milder forms of the disease.

-Some people with EDA-ID have unusually dense bones (osteopetrosis) and swelling (lymphedema).
+Some people with EDA-ID have unusually dense bones (osteopetrosis) and swelling of soft tissues (lymphedema).
 This is sometimes referred to as OL-EDA-ID; the acronym is derived from each of the major features of the disorder.
-It is unclear how variants in the IKBKG gene contribute to osteopetrosis and lymphedema in EDA-ID.
+It is unclear how variants in the IKBKG gene contribute to osteopetrosis and lymphedema in people with OL-EDA-ID.

-Variants in the IKBKG gene have been identified in people with incontinentia pigmenti, a condition characterized by skin, tooth, and nail abnormalities as well as increased risks of stroke and vision loss.
+Variants in the IKBKG gene have been identified in people with incontinentia pigmenti, a condition characterized by skin, tooth, and nail abnormalities and an increased risk of stroke and vision loss.

-The most common IKBKG gene change is a complex rearrangement that deletes some genetic material from the IKBKG gene.
+The most common IKBKG gene variant that causes incontinentia pigmenti is a complex rearrangement that deletes some genetic material from the IKBKG gene.
 This change accounts for more than 60 to 80 percent of all cases of the condition.
-This common change probably leads to the production of an abnormally small, nonfunctional version of the IKBKG protein.
+This change probably leads to the production of an abnormally small, nonfunctional version of the IKBKG protein.

 Other IKBKG gene variants that cause incontinentia pigmenti prevent the production of any IKBKG protein.
 Without this protein, nuclear factor-kappa-B cannot be activated.
 Cells without active nuclear factor-kappa-B are more sensitive to signals that trigger them to self-destruct.
 The resulting abnormal cell death likely leads to the signs and symptoms of incontinentia pigmenti.

-IKBKG gene variants may account for some cases of a condition known as X-linked susceptibility to mycobacterial disease.
+IKBKG gene variants can cause a condition known as X-linked susceptibility to mycobacterial disease.
 People with this condition have an increased risk of infection with forms of bacteria called mycobacteria.
-Some of these foreign invaders are described as "opportunistic" organisms because they do not cause illness in people with a normal immune system.
-Another type of mycobacterium causes tuberculosis, a respiratory disease that can be serious or life-threatening.
+One type of mycobacterium causes tuberculosis, a respiratory disease that can be serious or life-threatening.
+Some mycobacterial infections are described as "opportunistic" because they do not cause illness in people with a normal immune system.

-The IKBKG gene variants associated with X-linked susceptibility to mycobacterial disease alter the structure of the IKBKG protein.
-The defective protein disrupts certain signaling pathways within immune cells, which prevents the immune system from defending the body effectively against mycobacterial infection.
+The IKBKG gene variants associated with X-linked susceptibility to mycobacterial disease change the structure of the IKBKG protein.
+The altered protein disrupts certain signaling pathways within immune cells.
+As a result, people with this condition often have fewer immune cells, or they may have immune system cells that function poorly.
+These cells cannot defend the body effectively against mycobacterial infections.
+Due to these immune issues, people with X-linked susceptibility to mycobacterial disease often require treatment to restore immune function in order to resist infection and keep inactive (latent) infections suppressed.

 Other Names for This Gene